Rapptz/discord.py/docs/guide/interactions/modals.rst

 The :meth:`Modal.on_error <discord.ui.Modal.on_error>` method is called when an exception is raised within :meth:`Modal.on_submit <discord.ui.Modal.on_submit>`, and can be used to handle an error or respond to the user.

-This method is passed the exception raised, and the :class:`~discord.Interaction` instance, allowing you to handle the error and if necessary send a response to the user.
+This method is passed the exception raised, and the :class:`~discord.Interaction` instance, allowing you to handle the error and, if necessary, send a response to the user.

 .. code-block:: python